What to pack for a cycle tour – Bicycle touring gear list

 Headlamp

-A headlamp is absolutely necessary if you’re planning to camp.
+A headlamp is necessary if you’re planning to camp.
 I also used it when my bike’s front light broke.
 I have a Petzl Tikka headlamp and have been using it for 8 years.

 Water filter